BiP Future Growth Profile - it services outsourcing

 BiP expects many more new contract opportunities to present themselves during 2014-15 and subsequent years.

-Executive Board - network it solutions
+Executive Board - it services outsourcing

 In order to assist in the delivery of its Strategic Plan, the company has appointed two Non-Executive Directors: and .

-Summary - network it solutions
+Summary - it services outsourcing

 BiP Solutions' Strategic Plan for 2014-15 and beyond builds on the success of 2013-14.
 BiP is well positioned through its increasing product range, new structure, sales resource and support infrastructure to take advantage of the many opportunities that are available to the company.
 The Executive Board has every confidence in the company's ability to continue to achieve substantial and sustained growth and looks forward to another successful year.